Genty83/Amazing_Spaces/README.md

 ### Typography

 The main font used in the site is Instrument, with Sans Serif as the fallback font in case Instrument is not being imported correctly.
-Sevillana is used for the headings, with cursive as fallback.

 ### Wireframes